The geometry of antisymplectic involutions, II: The special fiber

 \subsubsection{Case 2: $p\in\mathsf{\Gamma}$}

-This case is more complicated since $f^*F$ is no longer polystable, so we need to worry about the polystable reduction when identifying the various vector spaces and group actions.
+The case when $p\in\mathsf{\Gamma}$ is more complicated because $f^*F_p$ is no longer polystable, so we need to worry about the polystable reduction when identifying the various vector spaces and group actions.
 In this case, we have

 Hence, the polystable reduction is given by

 where

 and $q\in S$ is the only point in the preimage $f^{-1}(p)$.
 As a consequence, we have